ariedro/api-trenes/README.md

 this is just a proxy that makes the authentication process available for public usage.

-This was possible by scrapping the code inside the SOFSE Trains Android app, I'll link a blogpost about this process sometime in the future.
+This was possible by scrapping the code inside the SOFSE Trains Android app,

+[Here's a blog post] describing what was the process behind this.

 ## Public instances